Towards Implementing Responsible AI: Analysis and Discussion

 \subsection{Requirements Engineering}

-\textbf{Ethics requirements.} We observed that some ethics principles, such as \textit{HSE Wellbeing}, were often stated only as a project objective rather than part of verifiable requirements and outcomes.
-One interviewee stated: \textit{``People are presented with a clear project objective upfront, and the project leader might frame the project with we're working on improving [a grass species] yield forecasting using machine learning.
-You do feel good about working on projects that provide environmental benefit'' (P09)}.
+\textbf{Ethics requirements.} Privacy and security were the most discussed requirements across the interviews.
+Some principles (eg.~\textit{HSE Wellbeing}), were often expressed only as indirect objectives instead of verifiable requirements and outcomes: \textit{``the project leader might frame the project with we're working on improving [grass species] yield forecasting using machine learning.
+You do feel good about working on projects that provide environmental benefit''} (X09).

-AI ethics requirements may need to be analysed, verified and validated by a wide range of people (such as hardware engineers, culture experts, end users), and not just the software developers.
-For example, one interviewee elaborated on safety requirements in AI systems: \textit{``it's not just the AI data that has to be safe, it's actually its application and use reliability and safety, throughout its whole lifecycle and its application into the real world become really critical questions'' (P14)}.
-This requires experts in all associated disciplines to be involved.
-In current practice, AI system developers rely on domain experts to ascertain whether the AI system is correctly following existing legal rules in the application domain \textit{(P06)}.
+Rather than relying purely on software engineers, ethics requirements may need to be analysed and verified by a range of specialists and domain experts.
+It was noted that AI system developers may opt to seek legal advice to confirm that an AI system is following existing legal rules in a given application domain (X06).
+In some cases, clients were unaware of privacy requirements regarding use of personally identifiable information: \textit{``we had to contact our privacy officer to [...] confirm that's the case, then we had to escalate that to the client, to let them know of that potential issue''} (X10).

+To address the \textit{Reliability \& Safety} principle, the approach of fail-safe by design was recommended, although with the caveat that \textit{``there's only so much you can think ahead about what those failure modes might be''} (X16).